kacperwyczawski/sigma-cars/README.md

     User ||--o{ Rental : x
 ```

-## 🤔 FAQ

-**Q: Why postgres instead of for example mssql?**

-A: Because postgres works better with Docker, I can put SQL script inside special directory and it's automatically run when container is ready.

-**Q: Does somebody realy asks these questions?**

-A: No.

 ## 📫 Feedback

 I hope you find Sigma Cars project helpful!
 If you encounter any issues or have any feedback, please don't hesitate to